solidusio-contrib/solidus_multi_domain/README.md

 4. All orders are associated with the store / domain that they were placed on.

-5. Google analytics trackers can be associated with a store.

 Looking for additional information?
 Checkout out the [wiki](https://github.com/solidusio/solidus_multi_domain/wiki).

 Install Instructions